 The bonds have been accepted into DTC's book-entry settlement system.
 The bonds also have been accepted for clearance through the Euroclear and Clearstream clearance systems.
-The CUSIP number, ISIN number and Common Code for the bonds offered pursuant to Rule 144A are set forth below:
+The CUSIP numbers and ISINs for the bonds offered pursuant to Rule 144A and Regulation S are set forth below: